MicrosoftDocs/SupportArticles-docs/support/sql/admin/troubleshoot-dbcc-errors.md

 DBCC CHECKDB checks the physical and logical consistency of database pages, rows, allocation pages, index relationships, system table referential integrity, and other structure checks.
 If any of these checks fail (depending on the options you have chosen), errors will be reported as part of the command.

 The cause of these problems can vary from file system corruption, underlying hardware system issues, driver issues, corrupted pages in memory, or problems with the SQL Server Engine.
-Read through the Resolution section for more information on how to find the cause of errors that are reported.
+Refer to the [Investigate root cause](#investigate-root-cause-for-database-consistency-errors) section on how to find the cause of errors that are reported.

 ## Resolution

-The first, best solution if DBCC CHECKDB reports consistency errors is to restore from a known good Backup.
-However, if you cannot restore from a Backup, then CHECKDB provides a feature to repair errors.
-If system level problems such as the file system or hardware may be causing these problems, it is recommended you correct these first before restoring or running repair.
-Microsoft support engineers can't help you with physical recovery of the corrupt data if the repair doesn't fix the consistency errors.
+- The first, best solution if DBCC CHECKDB reports consistency errors is to restore from a known good backup.
+See [Restore and Recovery](/sql/relational-databases/backup-restore/restore-and-recovery-overview-sql-server) for more information.
+- If you cannot restore from a backup, then CHECKDB provides a feature to repair errors.
+If system level problems such as hardware or file system may be causing data corruption, you must correct these first before restoring or running repair.
+Microsoft support engineers cannot assist you with physical recovery of the corrupt data if the repair doesn't fix the consistency errors or your database backup is corrupt.
+- You can attempt to [script out the database schema](/sql/ssms/scripting/generate-scripts-sql-server-management-studio), use the script to create a new database, and then use a tool like [BCP](/sql/relational-databases/import-export/import-and-export-bulk-data-by-using-the-bcp-utility-sql-server) or [SSIS Export/Import Wizard](/sql/integration-services/import-export-data/import-and-export-data-with-the-sql-server-import-and-export-wizard) to export as much of the data as possible from the corrupted database and into the new database.
+Keep in mind that exporting out from a corrupt table is likely to fail.
+In such cases, you can skip this and move to the next table.

 When you run DBCC CHECKDB, a recommendation is provided to indicate what the minimum repair option that is required to repair all errors.
 These messages may look something like the following: